Optimal information injection and transfer mechanisms for active matter reservoir computing: Results

 To predict a chaotic time series using active matter as a reservoir, its information has to be injected into the active matter reservoir by physical means.
 This was accomplished so far using a non-reciprocal (in the sense of \emph{non-mutually acting} \cite{Fruchart2021}) interaction between a special, moving driver particle and the active matter system: a repulsive interaction from the driver to the agents \cite{Lymburn2021, Gaimann2025}.
 The driver moves along the trajectory of the temporally varying 2D input signal.
 An attractive interaction has not been explored and is the most basic physical counterpart.
 Whether this change yields better, similar, or worse performances is fully unclear up front, as are the effects on the highly nonequilibrium phenomenology resulting from adaptive self-organization.

 In \figref{\ref{fig:driver_attraction_speed_controller}}, we show the predictive performances for swarm configurations obtained by varying the parameters of the speed-controlling force, for two types of attractive drivers: linearly and inversely attractive drivers (see \sectref{\ref{sec:new_forces}}).
 The speed-controlling force regulates intrinsic agent dynamics, which are critically instrumental for predictive performance \cite{Gaimann2025}. \figref{\ref{fig:driver_attraction_speed_controller}} reveals that the inversely attractive driver heatmap shows a broader high-performance regime ($P > 0.80$) compared to the linearly attractive driver.
 The highest performance is obtained in the near-critically damped regime (pyramid symbol).
-It is significantly higher for the inversely attractive driver ($P = 0.88$) compared to the linear case ($P = 0.79$).
+It is significantly higher for the inversely attractive driver ($P = 0.88$; $P_y = 0.80$, $\mathrm{NRMSE}= 0.55$, $\mathrm{NMSE}= 0.31$, $\mathrm{sMAPE}= 6.7\,\%$) compared to the linear case ($P = 0.79$; $P_y = 0.68$, $\mathrm{NRMSE}= 0.76$, $\mathrm{NMSE}= 0.57$, $\mathrm{sMAPE}= 11\,\%$ ).
+Compared to a simple Echo State Network (ESN) with $N=600$ neurons (see \refref{\cite{Gaimann2025}}, Appendix D: $P= 0.833$, $P_y = 0.746$, $\mathrm{NRMSE}=0.619$, $\mathrm{NMSE}=0.384$, $\mathrm{sMAPE}=7.23\,\%$), the $\mathrm{NRMSE}$ of this active matter RC system is about $11\,\%$ lower (see also \figref{\ref{fig:time-series-comparison}}).

 In this regime, the near-critically damped agent dynamics in combination with inverse driver attraction force lead to speed gradients in the swarm, visible in the snapshot in \figref[c]{\ref{fig:driver_attraction_speed_controller}} (upper panel, pyramid symbol (\href{https://darus.uni-stuttgart.de/file.xhtml?fileId=401421}{Video} \vidref{\ref{tab:supplementary_videos_driver_attraction_inverse}}{4})).
 This can also be observed for adjacent parameter combinations (upper panel, square symbol (\href{https://darus.uni-stuttgart.de/file.xhtml?fileId=401420}{Video} \vidref{\ref{tab:supplementary_videos_driver_attraction_inverse}}{3}); circle symbol (\href{https://darus.uni-stuttgart.de/file.xhtml?fileId=401422}{Video} \vidref{\ref{tab:supplementary_videos_driver_attraction_inverse}}{5})).
 The shape that swarms take on varies strongly during the driving evolution: For small and less abrupt driver excursions, we observe a droplet shape, while after abrupt, large driver excursions, the swarm fans out and changes into a teardrop shape, with the tip pointing towards the driver.